The General Data Protection Regulation (GDPR) says that the information we provide to people about how we process their personal data must be:

 If you add a comment to any of our own blogs or reviews, these will be shared with other users and the wider general public.
 So please don’t be offensive, insulting or defamatory.
 In addition, you’re responsible for ensuring that any comments you do make comply with relevant policies on acceptable use.

-We don’t control Facebook and Twitter so please make sure you review the privacy notices as well as the terms and conditions of any social media platforms you use.
+We don’t control Facebook, Twitter, LinkedIn, or other social media networks, so please make sure you review the privacy notices as well as the terms and conditions of any social media platforms you use.
 It’s important that you understand what they do with your information – and it means you can adjust your privacy settings if you don’t want things shared or in the public domain.

 We use both “session” cookies and “persistent” cookies on our websites.
-We will use the session cookies to keep track of how you move around our website and to monitor user behaviour for statistical and marketing purposes.
-We will use the persistent cookies so that we recognise you when you visit our website.
+We will use the session cookies to keep track of how you move around our website and to monitor user behavior for statistical and marketing purposes.
+We will use the persistent cookies so that we recognize you when you visit our website.

 Session cookies will be deleted from your computer when you close your browser.
 Persistent cookies will remain stored on your computer until deleted, or until they reach a specified expiry date.